 So you would love a good stew for dinner tonight but it’s too hot outside for heavy gravy loaded platefuls on your dinner table?
 Then this ginger beef stew might be the solution to your dinner dilemma!

 Well because fresh ginger is quite refreshing and a little spicy if you add it to food.

 Do you often cook with fresh ginger?

-I used to throw away fresh ginger since it would start to go mushy and mouldy.
+I used to throw away fresh ginger because it would start to go mushy and mouldy.
 What a waste!
 Over the years I have turned myself into a bag and tag expert: I learned how to freeze lots of ingredients for later use.
-Like fresh basil for instance!

-So imagine what happens if you add it to a pan full of delicious smelling boiling beef and potatoes.
+So imagine what happens if you add it to a pan full of deliciously fragrant boiling ginger beef stew and potatoes.
 The zingy ginger will keep the stew fresh and light.
 And because we are not adding any cream afterwards this is by far one of my favorite summer stews!

 Do you love spicy fresh stews?

 Then also check out my hot beef rendang!

 You love a good stew but it’s too hot outside for heavy food?
 This ginger beef stew might be the solution to your dinner dilemma!